Food Preservation: How to get free fruit when you don’t have land

 While you can buy boxes of fruit in most places in Canada and the US, there is free fruit available where ever fruit trees and berry bushes can grow, in the wild and in a community near you.

-Gathering in the Wild
+Gathering Free Fruit in the Wild

-Put buckets in your car or get a collapsible cloth bucket for your backpack and take advantage of these wild fruits.
+Put buckets in your car or get a collapsible cloth bucket for your backpack and take advantage of these free fruit.
 Don’t pick on private land without the landowner’s permission.
 Avoid picking on the edges of busy highways — they are often sprayed for weeds and the emissions from heavy traffic will taint the fruit.
 Aim for quiet country roads and byways to find the treasure of free fruit.

 When you find it, take it home and make jam, juice or jelly to preserve the summer goodness.
-A one gallon bucket holds 4 to 5 lbs of fruit — enough for a jam making session.
+A one-gallon bucket holds 4 to 5 lbs of fruit — enough for a jam-making session.
 Wild fruits are rich in antioxidants, vitamins and minerals and add variety to the self sufficient diet.
 And they are free for the investment of a few minutes in nature.

 Watch for bees, wasps and bears that also like wild fruit.
 Make a lot of noise to alert bears that you are there and be prepared to leave the area if the bear was there first.